vegafoundation/resonance-vega-infinite-aeea-continuum-2025/README.md

 ## Overview

-This repository contains the conceptual documentation for **VEGA INFINITE AEEA CONTINUUM**, a framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.
+This repository contains the conceptual documentation for **VEGA Infinite AEEA Continuum**, a framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.

 ---